-In this live webinar 3 experts will discuss the role of hot and cold water immersion for recovery, adaptation and acclimation.
+In this webinar recording 3 experts discuss the role of hot and cold water immersion for recovery, adaptation and acclimation.

 Add your COUPON code for discounted rates.
 Or subscribe to become a member and get unlimited access to all content

 We hear the latest science on ice or hot baths for athletes

 Neil Walsh, Shona Halson, and Cas Fuchs will discuss the latest science around hot and cold baths for athletes

 All three lectures are now available to watch after the webinar

 Professor Shona Halson is the Deputy Director of the SPRINT Research Centre at ACU’s School of Behavioural and Health Sciences.
 Prior to this she was the Head Recovery Physiologist at the Australian Institute of Sport for over 15 years and has led the Recovery team at three Olympic campaigns with the Australian Olympic Committee.
 Her research focuses on sleep, recovery and fatigue and she has published over 160 peer-reviewed articles and multiple book chapters.
 Shona provides consultancy services to the Australian Open Tennis Tournament and Nike as well as a number of national and international professional sporting teams.